Effective Fall 2014

 - Research: At least two credits of BIOPHYS 399.
 Students wishing to do research in a laboratory outside the Biophysics Program must identify a co-sponsor.

-In addition to completing all the Biophysics concentration requirements, a concentration GPA of at least 3.4 and the completion of an Honors thesis (BIOPHYS 499), and a second Biophysics elective are required.
+In addition to completing all the Biophysics requirements for the major, a GPA in the major of at least 3.4 and the completion of an Honors thesis (BIOPHYS 499) with a grade of B or better, and a second Biophysics elective are required.

 - Academics & Requirements